 One-to-one care – something even the very best care home simply cannot achieve.
 In a care home setting an individual carer may be supporting up to eight residents during the night.

 A uniquely developed, highly personalised plan of care will be designed to meet your care needs whilst addressing how you wish to live your life – none of the rigid timetables or set routines experienced in a care home.

 Specialist and complex care provided by highly trained carers in the comfort and familiarity of your own home is paramount in helping those living with specialist conditions, like dementia, particularly during the night when dementia symptoms can be challenging.

-No need to move out of your much-loved home, with all the upheaval and worry that brings.
+With your overnight sleep in carer, there is No need to move out of your much-loved home, with all the upheaval and worry that brings.
 The family home can then be kept in the family, instead of being sold to fund care home fees.
 Staying at home means you can keep control of your life, with all your treasured memories and possessions around you.

 If you have an adored pet, you will not be able to take this into a care home.
 With overnight home care you can keep your pet and the carer will support looking after it during the night.

-Elderly couples who require care can stay together as a loving couple, as opposed to being split up to be cared for in different areas of a
+Elderly couples who require care can stay together as a loving couple, as opposed to being split up to be cared for in different areas of a care home.

 Unlike care homes, overnight home care for the elderly provides families with much needed peace of mind and reassurance knowing that their loved one is supported and cared on a one-to-one basis throughout the night.

-What does our live-in overnight care include?
+What does our live-in overnight care package include?